 I had just started taking spin classes a few months before the Peloton made it to our house and I fell in love with them.
 It is such a great workout and every class/instructor is different so you aren’t likely to get bored.

-Now, we are several months in on the indoor exercise bike adventure and I wanted to share with you my Peloton review and experience of what all I have gotten out of my bike to help you in your own purchasing decision!
+Now, we have several hundred rides in on the indoor exercise bike adventure and I wanted to share with you my Peloton review and experience of what all I have gotten out of my bike to help you in your own purchasing decision!

 First off, the class selection with Peloton is amazing.
 When you buy your Peloton, you have to also purchase a $54/month subscription to get the Peloton classes.
 Which I was ok with because this was replacing our gym memberships so the cost is actually a bit cheaper than monthly gym fees for two people (which we didn’t use).

-There are at least 10+ live classes a day so you can make those work as well.
+There are multiple live classes a day so you can make those work as well.
 They start really early in the morning but wrap up just before 8:00 PM usually, so I haven’t taken too many live classes.
 But the live classes get put on demand the next day, so you don’t have to miss out on a class by your favorite instructor.

 Peloton Classes vs Studio Class